 - The weight loss benefit that mushrooms offer is known to a very small percentage of people.
 Low in calories, carbohydrates, fat, and sodium, mushrooms make a great entry into any weight-reducing diet, due to their high water and fiber content.

 - The antioxidant selenium is found plentiful in all varieties of mushrooms.
-It is known for protecting the cells from being attacked by the damaging free radicals, in accordance with vitamin E. Besides, selenium is also valuable for its cancer-fighting and disease protecting properties.
+It is known for protecting the cells from being attacked by damaging free radicals, in accordance with vitamin E. Besides, selenium is also valuable for its cancer-fighting and disease-protecting properties.

 - The high amount of beta-glucan lentinan in mushrooms is helpful in boosting the immune system and fighting against illnesses that attack the immune system, such as AIDS.